 Cafes and brunches are a big part of Melbourne culture and there’s never a shortage of cafes to visit.
 One popped up four months ago in Fitzroy just off the busy streets of Brunswick Street.
 A very modest Cafe Louis on Moor street is very inviting and when you step inside, it’s so spacious that you’ll forget the hustle and bustle of the busy streets.
-Voted as one of the most beautiful cafes in Melbourne, you will definitely understand when you stepped inside, exactly how both Ms Curly Fries and I found out.
+Voted as one of the most beautiful cafes in Melbourne, you will definitely understand when you stepped inside, exactly how both

 Work wanted to have a dinner to catch up and they picked Yokohama Teppanyaki in Glen Waverley.
 Parking was quite difficult and the venue was located in Century City Walk.
 The staff were very polite and the venue gets super busy so luckily we remembered to make a booking.
 We sat at the table and decided to do the Moriawase Set for $59.50 a head.